TV Musical Series Bible Treatment for

 Emma Fernandez– 16 years old

-A very attractive, popular and intelligent high school student who loves to party a little too much.
+High school student who is on the cheer team.
+She is very attractive, popular and intelligent but loves to party a little too much.
 She just wants to fit in… doesn't everybody?

 David Garrett – 16 years old